os-autoinst/scripts/README.md

 ### auto-review - Automatically detect known issues in openQA jobs, label openQA jobs with ticket references and optionally retrigger

+Based on simple regular expressions in the subject line of tickets on progress.opensuse.org within https://progress.opensuse.org/projects/openqav3 or any subproject of it, commonly https://progress.opensuse.org/projects/openqatests/ , openQA jobs can be automatically labeled with the corresponding ticket and optionally retriggered where it makes sense.
+For this the subject line of a ticket must include text following the format `auto_review:"<search_term>"[:retry]` with `<search_term>` being the perl extended regex to search for and an optional boolean switch `:retry` after the quoted search term to instruct for retriggering the according openQA job.
+Example: `auto_review:"error 42 found":retry`.
+The search terms are crosschecked against the logfiles and "reason" field of the openQA jobs.
+A multi-line search is possible, for example using the `<search_term>` `(?s)something to match earlier.*something to match some lines further down`.
+Other double quotes in the subject line than around the search term should be avoided.
+Also be careful to not specify a too generic search term to prevent false matches of job failures unrelated to the specified ticket.

 * [openqa-monitor-incompletes](https://github.com/os-autoinst/scripts/blob/master/openqa-monitor-incompletes)
   queries the database of an openQA instance (ssh access is necessary) and output the list of "interesting" incompletes, where "interesting" means not